vigneshavm/Interview-questions/CICD.md

 ---

-### 11. ❓ How do you integrate linting, testing, and code quality in CI?
+### integrate linting, testing, and code quality in CI

 **Answer**:
 In pipeline: